mhagstrand/slate/source/includes/_api_approval_requirements.md

 *   Apps must be production-ready and free of defects.

-<div class="bui-message bui-message-info"><span class="bui-message-text">PRO TIP: Install and test your app thoroughly prior to submission.
-Be sure to install and run your app inside of your sandbox store as a draft area to conduct your tests.</span></div>
+PRO TIP: Install and test your app thoroughly prior to submission.
+Be sure to install and run your app inside of your sandbox store as a draft area to conduct your tests.

 *   Apps must function properly on all [supported browsers](/api/browsers), and must conform to the [user interface constraints](/api/ui-constraints) – including P3P policies as necessary, and no mixed content.